isomerpages/enterprisesg-sac/media/news-releases/_posts/2023-04-06-post-Revised SAC Technical Notes.md

   •	FFT 01 – General Criteria for Testing of Health Related Properties of Foods

-The revised SAC Technical Notes are available on the SAC website:- {:target="_blank'}
+The revised SAC Technical Notes are available on the SAC website:- [SACiNet](https://sacinet2.enterprisesg.gov.sg/landing){:target="_blank}

 The summary of changes are as follows: